1 Minute in the Metaverse 🌐 Window Into the Metaverse

 With Wormhole Labs, your goal is to produce a “replica of the real world”.
 Why do we actually need a replica?
 What’s wrong with the world as is?

-In the future, there’s going to be many metaverses for many different things.
+In the future, there are going to be many metaverses for many different things.

 One cool thing about metaverse technology is that you can have true participation.